amitsingh-007/next-release-tag/readme.md

 `github_token`: The Github Secret `GITHUB_TOKEN` or `Personal Access Token`.
 This is a required input.

 `tag_prefix`: The prefix to be added to the generated release tag.
-Pass `''` to remove it.
-Append a `*` to fetch the latest tag with the same prefix (e.g., `v*`).
-Only a single wildcard is supported, and it must be at the end of the prefix.
-This is a required input.
+Please check the [Templating System](https://github.com/amitsingh-007/next-release-tag#templating-system) section for more information.

 `tag_template`: A preconfigured static template based on which the new release tag will be generated.
 Please check the [Templating System](https://github.com/amitsingh-007/next-release-tag#templating-system) section for more information.
 This is a required input.